Emmynem/quizapp/README.md

 # quizapp
-Quizapp made with java, full functionalities and admin CMS
+Quizapp made with java, full functionalities and admin CMS with java, Tomcat server and MySQL.

 # How to run code
 Clone project or download zip file and paste in NetbeansProjects